-What is Defect Priority and what is Defect Severity?
+What is Bug Priority and Severity?

 Priority by the English definition is used in the comparative of two things or conditions, where one has to be given more importance than the other(s) and has to be tackled with/resolved first before proceeding to the next one(s).
-Therefore in the context of defects, priority of a defect would indicate the urgency with which it would need to be fixed.
+Therefore in the context of defects, the priority of a defect would indicate the urgency with which it would need to be fixed.

 Severity by the English definition is used to describe the gravity of an undesirable occurrence.
-Hence when it comes to bugs, severity of a bug would indicate the effect it has on the system in terms of its impact.
+Hence when it comes to bugs, the severity of a bug would indicate the effect it has on the system in terms of its impact.

-Priority and Severity levels
+Bug Priority and Severity levels